jt-lanl/cov-voc/README.md

 EMBERS is a display tool that creates colorful stacked barplots showing how variant counts change over time.
 These are like the "blue wave" plots in our original D614G paper, but with many more variants and many more colors.
+The routine can also create simple line plots on a logarithmic axis, which is useful for tracking variants that are much rarer than the dominant variants (but that may be increasing in time).

 The variants used in `embers` are defined in a "color mutation" file, described below